NotCras/asterisk_test/README.md

 Install dependencies with pip.

 Currently, we are considering configuring this package for pip, but we will need to find a suitable solution for managing folders first.
+For now, install the package by cloning it.

 **Note:* You can ignore *curtsies* and *keyboard* if you will not use the ***asterisk_trial_helper.py*** script.
 Similarly, you can ignore *opencv* if you will not use the ***asterisk_aruco.py*** script.